HL7/fhir-saner/input/pagecontent/phrase_book.md

 vary with regard to coding these values?

 ##### Death
 Not every discharge is a good outcome.
-Discharge due to death reqires special handling because of different hospital workfows used to track the death of a patient.
+Discharge due to death requires special handling because of different hospital workflows used to track the death of a patient.

 1. \* The discharge disposition may indicate death in the Encounter.hospitalization.dispositionCode value, or
 2. The fact that a patient has died (but not when) may appear in Patient.deceasedBoolean, or